-About Stossel In The Classroom
+About Stossel in the Classroom

-Each DVD includes a teacher guide with lesson plans and ideas for complementary activities.
+We also offer free DVDs, which include a teacher guide with lesson plans and ideas for complementary activities.

-Help Support CIT and Stossel In the Classroom
+Help Support CIT and Stossel in the Classroom

 To make a tax-deductible donation to SITC, send a check payable to “Center for Independent Thought,” with a note to direct your donation to the SITC project, to: